-MDMA, Aka Ecstasy, Shows Promise As A PTSD Treatment
+MDMA, Or Ecstasy, Shows Promise As A PTSD Treatment

 PTSD in remission

-After the phase 2 trials of MDMA-assisted treatments concluded in 2017, researchers found 54% of the patients who took MDMA had improved to the point that they no longer fit the diagnosis for PTSD (compared to 23% in the control group).
+After the Phase 2 trials of MDMA-assisted treatments concluded in 2017, researchers found 54% of the patients who took MDMA had improved to the point that they no longer fit the diagnosis for PTSD (compared to 23% in the control group).
 In addition, the beneficial effects of the treatment appeared to increase, rather than wane, over time.
 A year later, the number who no longer had PTSD had risen to 68% percent.

 "That was astonishing," says Sisley of the Scottsdale Research Institute.
 "Even with the best pharmaceutical regimen, you rarely ever see patients go into remission."